Tropicana demolition permit approved; fall implosion expected

 The A’s stadium is scheduled to be constructed on 9 acres of the 35-acre site.
 Bally’s plans to construct a new resort on the remaining acreage at a later date.

+Liquidators have been at work clearing out the property since early April.
+International Content Liquidations, a Dayton, Ohio-based company, is responsible for selling items from roughly 1,800 hotel rooms and suites, about a dozen food and beverage outlets and the resort’s pool and conference center — including the theater’s chairs and doors.
+But the sales are appointment-only; a public sale is expected at a later date, according to ICL communications.

-With plans to begin construction on the ballpark in April 2025, the A’s are working on various agreements that are required to be approved by the Las Vegas Stadium Authority.
+With construction on the ballpark planned to begin in April 2025, the A’s are working on various agreements that are required to be approved by the Las Vegas Stadium Authority.

 A community benefits agreement has already been approved by the stadium authority, with the development, non-relocation and lease agreements left to be approved, before public funding can be made available and construction can commence.